 Money and valuables

-Credit cards and other electronic forms of accessing cash are not widely accepted in the Central African Republic.
-There are very few ATMs, even in Bangui.
+There are very few ATMs in Bangui.
 Several Western Union offices exist in Bangui but only a very limited number of banks.
-Most hotels and restaurants catering to foreigners will only accept cash for payment.
+Most hotels and restaurants catering to foreigners only accept cash for payment.

-The currency is the African Financial Community franc (XAF), also used in Chad, Congo, Gabon and Equatorial Guinea.
-The West African CFA franc is not legal tender in the CAR.
+The currency is the African Financial Community franc (XAF), also used in Cameroon, Chad, Republic of the Congo, Gabon and Equatorial Guinea.
 Bangui is the only city where you can change money.
 Euros or US dollars can usually be converted into local currency.
-Care should be taken when changing money with any official or unofficial change agents.
+Be vigilant when changing money through official or unofficial change agents.

-If you are carrying significant amounts of cash, be extremely careful and, if possible, consider sharing the holding of it with your travelling companions.
+If you're carrying significant amounts of cash, be extremely careful and, if possible, consider sharing the holding of it with your travelling companions.

-Travel throughout the country is dangerous because of the presence of armed groups, bandits, poachers and illegal road blocks.
+Travel throughout the CAR is dangerous because of the presence of armed groups, bandits, poachers and illegal road blocks.
 Convoys have been attacked resulting in deaths of civilians and military personnel.

 Roads in the CAR are in a very poor condition.
 Driving at night is particularly dangerous due to insufficient lighting.
 Most roads require a four-wheel drive vehicle.
 Fuel shortages are common.
-For further advice on road safety, see our page on road travel.
+More information:

 The rainy season is May to October when flooding may occur and some roads become impassable.

 Borders may be closed without warning due to the presence of armed groups and risk of cross border incursions.
-In May 2014, Chadian authorities announced that the border between Chad and the CAR was closed to all but returning Chadian citizens, until further notice.
+The border between Chad and the CAR is closed to all but returning Chadian citizens, until further notice.

 Very few commercial airlines continue to provide services to Bangui.

-Be aware of your personal belongings and passport even within the airport terminal.
+Be aware of your personal belongings even within the airport terminal.

 Police checks are common and failure to produce identity documents (or notarised copies) can lead to detention or falsified fines.